Reviews You Can Rely On

 Class 1

-Electric bikes that fall into Class 1 are pedal-assist only, which means that power is only delivered when the rider is moving the pedals; these bikes can use a torque or cadence sensor to detect pedaling movement.
-A torque sensor measures the force being applied to the pedals and adds a corresponding amount of power.
-A cadence sensor simply recognizes that the cranks are turning and adds power; it's less sophisticated and less expensive.
-Motors on class 1 bikes support top pedal-assisted speeds up to 20mph, and they are typically allowed in bike lanes and multi-use trails, essentially anywhere a regular bike can go.
+Electric bikes that fall into Class 1 are pedal-assist only, which means that power is only delivered when the rider is moving the pedals.
+Motors on Class 1 bikes support top pedal-assisted speeds up to 20mph, and they are typically allowed in bike lanes and multi-use trails, essentially anywhere a regular bike can go.
 Nearly all electric mountain bikes fall into this category.

 Class 2

 Class 2 e-bikes also have a top motor speed of 20mph (although it is possible to ride them faster if your legs are strong enough).
-The main difference between classes 1 and 2 is that class 2 bikes have a throttle, usually a thumb paddle or twist grip on the handlebar, that will propel the bike forward without any help or pedaling input from the rider, putting them more on par with electric scooters.
-Like class 1, they also have a pedal assist option with different levels of power, depending on your preference.
-E-bikes that fall into the class 2 category are usually allowed in bike lanes and multi-use paths, but there are exceptions in certain states and localities.
+The main difference between classes 1 and 2 is that class 2 bikes have a throttle, usually a thumb paddle or twist grip on the handlebar, that will propel the bike forward without any help from the rider.
+If you've ever ridden an electric scooter, you'll be familiar with the system.
+Class 2 ebikes also have a pedal assist option with different levels of power, depending on your preference.
+They are usually allowed in bike lanes and multi-use paths, but there are exceptions in certain states and localities.

 Class 3